Existence and uniqueness of solutions to rate independent systems with history variable: Unique solvability for a class of rate-independent systems

+We subtract $\frac{\alpha}{2}\|q_2(t)- q_1(t)\|^2_{\hon} $ from both sides and apply Gronwall's inequality, which results in where for the last estimate we employed again \eqref{b_q}.
+Note that the constant $C>0$ depends only on $\widehat M$ and other given parameters.
+The proof is now complete.} \end{proof}

-We end this subsection with some comments concerning the smoothness requirement in Assumption \ref{assu:k} as well as regarding the structure of the setting in the present section and how it influences the unique solvability result. \begin{remark}[Comparison with other contributions] We point out that, in order to obtain uniqueness of solutions, related works \cite{BS,TR,mie_ros} impose, in addition to a smoothness condition on the dissipation functional or on the Minkowski functional, bounds and/or smallness assumptions.
-In \cite{mie_ros} for instance, the dissipation functional is supposed to be also bounded from below in suitable spaces \cite[Eq.\,(5.9),(5.10)]{mie_ros} to obtain uniqueness.
+We end this subsection with some comments concerning the {smoothness} requirement in Assumption \ref{assu:k} as well as regarding the structure of the setting in the present section and how it influences the unique solvability result. \ro{\begin{remark} We underline that the assumptions concerning $\UU$ in Theorem \ref{thm:lip} are indispensable when one works with general energies such as \eqref{def:e1}; note that Assumptions \ref{assu:exd}, \ref{assu:rd} and \ref{u''} are automatically fulfilled when $\UU$ is quadratic.
+While Assumptions \ref{assu:exd} and \ref{assu:rd} ensure the existence of solutions in Theorem \ref{ex1}, Assumption \ref{u''} is a smoothness requirement that guarantees uniqueness.
+This is only used to show \eqref{sigma'} and, instead of a local Lipschitz condition for the second derivative, some authors ask for $C^3$ smoothness of the energy to prove \eqref{sigma'} \cite[Thm.\,7.4]{mt2004}.
+Let us point out that, for the existence result in \cite{mie_ros}, a condition that translates to weak-to-weak continuity of $\UU'$ is required, namely \cite[Eq.\,(4.4)]{mie_ros}.
+It can be easily checked that this implies Assumption \ref{assu:rd}.
+Finally, we recall that Assumption \ref{assu:exd} is needed just for the existence of solutions for the viscous model associated with \eqref{eq:n2}, i.e., \eqref{eq:q11}.
+We think that this requirement may be avoided partially, that is, one can dispense off the global growth condition in Assumption \ref{assu:exd}, if one does not work with the viscous regularization, and instead, performs a time discretization and passes to the limit in the time-discrete energy \cite{mie_ros}.
+See Remark \ref{rem:visc} for details.
+In Remark \ref{rem:fw} below we explain why we choose the vanishing viscosity approach in the present paper. \end{remark}} \begin{remark}[Comparison with other contributions regarding Assumption \ref{assu:k}] We point out that, in order to obtain uniqueness of solutions, related works \cite{BS,TR,mie_ros} impose, in addition to a smoothness condition on the dissipation functional or on the Minkowski functional, bounds from below \cite[Eq.\,(5.9),(5.10)]{mie_ros} and/or smallness assumptions.
 Moreover, the crucial bound \cite[Eq.\,(5.12)]{mie_ros} is imposed, which in our case reads as follows: $\exists \,\delta>0$ so that Clearly, this is not necessarily fulfilled in our setting as $\kappa$ is non-increasing in applications, see Remark \ref{non-conv}.

-We emphasize that we manage to prove the essential estimate in Proposition \ref{lem:ess} and the \textit{uniqueness} of solutions to \eqref{eq:n2} (Theorem \ref{thm:lip}), by imposing only the smoothness condition in Assumption \ref{assu:k}, which is a minimal requirement, cf.\,the aforementioned papers.
-This is due to the fact that, by contrast to these contributions, the state-dependency in our dissipation potential $R$ happens via an integral operator, see Remark \ref{rem:bound}. \end{remark}